 The Grand Canyon Chapter holds 10 general meetings a years featuring guest speakers on topics relevant to the members.
 It also holds two (2) social meetings each year: A picnic each June and a Christmas social each December.
 In addition the chapter supports the following programs / activities:

-- Two (2) ROTC programs at Northern Arizona University (NAU)
+- Two (2) ROTC programs at Northern Arizona University (NAU) - including an annual scholarship for each program

 - Five (5) JROTC programs in the greater Flagstaff, AZ area.
 Four of the JROTC programs are at high schools on Indian Reservations.